 - Preheat your oven to 180℃ (or 160℃ for fan ovens) and line an 8x8 tin with baking paper.

-- Let them cool in the tin for around 10 minutes then use a knife to gently score lines where you plan to cut them.
-This will help to prevent crumbling later.
+- Let them cool in the tin for around 5 minutes then use a knife to gently score lines where you plan to cut them.
+This will help you get cleaner slices.

-- Leave the flapjacks to cool completely then remove them from the tin.
+- Leave the flapjacks to cool completely, around 3-4 hours, then remove them from the tin.

 - Melt the chocolate and stir the orange extract in.
 Drizzle this over the flapjack and stick a mini Terry's Chocolate Orange segment onto each slice, using your score marks as a guide.